wsams/talk2me/README.md

 ## Encrypted messages

-Encryption is handled by the asmCrypto JavaScript library and happens entirely within your browser.
+Encryption is handled by the Stanford Javascript Crypto Library and happens entirely within your browser.

 To encrypt your messages, check **Enable client-side encryption** before entering a chat room.
 Users with a lock symbol to the left of their usernames indicate that they are encrypting their messages.
 Both encrypting users and non-encrypting users may chat in the same room, however, non-encrypting users cannot see the messages of users encrypting their messages.
 Vice versa does not hold.
 Users that are encrypting their messages may still see non-encrypting user's messages.
 If you are encrypting your messages, those messages that are encrypted will have a lock symbol to the left of the message.

-Your encryption key must be between 16 and 32 characters long - no other requirements.
+Your encryption password must be greater than 7 characters - no other requirements.

 ## Chat Usage